kairosity/mp4-lionize/README.md

 - The review is also now visible on right hand side of the user's review page, in their user portal.
 - These reviews are listed most recent first.
-- When an order has been reviewed, it is not longer listed on the left hand side of the User Portal's Review page.
+- When an order of a specific product has been reviewed, any orders of that product are no longer listed on the left hand side of the User Portal's Review page.
+- Even if the user has ordered multiple quantities of that product they are only allowed to leave 1 review.
+- This is to prevent against multiple reviews by the same person, which if someone were to order a weekly social media product, would fill up their review page very quickly and create a bad User Experience for them.

 <br>